Robert Walmsley (anatomist): Early life

 He was born in Greenock on 24 August 1906, the son of Thomas Walmsley, a marine engineer living at 59 South Street.
-He was educated at Greenock Academy.
-He studied medicine at the University of Edinburgh and graduated with a MB ChB in 1930.
+He was educated at Greenock Academy and at the University of Edinburgh, graduating MB ChB in 1930.

 Career

 After graduation Walmsley was appointed a demonstrator in Anatomy under Professor James Couper Brash and subsequently Lecturer, then Senior Lecturer.
-In 1937, his MD, for a thesis concerning the vascular system of the foetal whale, was awarded a gold medal.
+In 1937, his MD, for a thesis concerning the vascular system of the foetal whale, was awarded with gold medal.
 He carried out this research as a Rockefeller scholar at the Carnegie Institute of Embryology in Baltimore, supervised by George L. Streeter, and on the Pacific coast of Canada.
 He also undertook post-doctoral research in Berlin.

 He joined the Territorial Army branch of the RAMC in 1938.
 In the Second World War he served as a pathologist with the Royal Army Medical Corps in the Middle East, rising to the rank of Major.

 In 1945 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were James Couper Brash, Alexander Murray Drennan, Guy Frederic Marrian, John Gaddum and Thomas Mackie.

 He remained in the Territorial Army after the war and received the Territorial Decoration (TD) for 40 years service in 1984.

 In 1946, Walmsley was appointed to the Bute Chair of Anatomy at St Andrews.
 This followed a three-year inter-regnum through the war, following the death in office of Prof David Waterston in 1942.
 He remained at St Andrews until his retirement in 1973, acting as Visiting Professor to George Washington University (USA) in 1960 and Auckland University (NZ) in 1968.
 On his retirement, he was awarded an honorary Doctorate of Science (DSc) by the University of St Andrews and appointed Professor Emeritus.
 In 1978, with Hamish Watson of Dundee, he published The Clinical Anatomy of the Heart.

-He was President of the Harveian Society of Edinburgh 1963/64.
+In 1951 Walmsley was elected a member of the Harveian Society of Edinburgh and served as its President in 1964.